• Home

 Transition beyond the starter room:

-How will you introduce your cat to the rest of your home?
-Well, each cat is different and he/she will let you know when they’re ready.
-When the cat is no longer hiding or showing signs of fear this is when we suggest you open the door and let them explore.
-We recommend you start the process only under supervision for short amounts of time.
-You can increase the time and the amount of rooms h/she can get into with each visit.
-Let them explore each area slowly and return to their safe room once you feel they have had enough.
-Too many new spaces at once can be stressful and frightening.
-If you’ve adopted a shy cat, be sure not let them into an attic, garage or basement for many weeks. *Most of these rooms have many hiding places—some inaccessible to humans, or escape routes to the outdoors.
+How will you introduce your cat(s) to the rest of your home?
+Well, each cat is different and he/she will let you know when they’re ready to explore outside of their safe space.
+When the cat is no longer hiding or showing signs of fear, and allows you to pet/handle them, this is when we suggest you start to let them explore.
+You can start by closing doors to other rooms so they can only explore the main rooms of your home first.
+You should start the process only under supervision and for short intervals of time.
+You can increase the time they are out and the amount of rooms h/she has access to with each visit outside the starter room.
+Let them explore each area slowly and allow them to return to their room once you feel they have had enough.
+Many will get overwhelmed and seek to return to their room on their own.
+We recommend that if your home is large or with several floors, that you place a harness/leash on the cat to allow them to safely explore without getting lost.
+Too many new spaces at once can be stressful and frightening to a cat.
+If you’ve adopted a shy cat who will likely look for a safe space to hide, be sure that they cannot access an attic, garage or basement. *Most of these rooms have many hiding places—some inaccessible to humans, or escape routes to the outdoors.
+Learn more about introducing your cat(s) to your home; here

 Litter Box Compliance:

-One of the benefits to the starter room is insuring the cat knows where his litter box is at all times.
+One of the benefits to the starter room is ensuring that your cat knows where his/her litter box is at all times.
 It is a huge bonus if your starter room happens to be where you will keep the litter box permanently.
 If you eventually plan to move the litter box out of the starter room, you should slowly move the litter box to it’s permanent location.
 If you move the box too abruptly it may lead to confusion and to possible accidents.
 The rule of thumb for one cat is to have access to two litter boxes.
 This is due to the fact that cats prefer to have a clean box at all times.
-Two boxes insures they will always find a clean place to go.
+Two boxes ensures they will always find a clean place to go.
 The larger your home, the more boxes you should have for the cat, especially if you have other cats in the home.
 Essentially 2 cats would have 4 boxes, and 3 cats 6.
 The more boxes you can have for your pride, the better!

 Read more about litter box compliance; here